wyctorfogos/rg-dermnet/README.md

 - `src/scripts/aggreation/`
 - `data/` (local, not versioned)

-## Implementation note on the RG-ATT fusion module
+## Implementation note on the fusion configuration

-In the implementation used for the experiments, the selected fusion configuration is:
+The configuration used in the experiments is:

 `att-intramodal+residual+cross-attention-metadados`

-This configuration first projects image features and clinical metadata into a shared latent space.
+In this implementation, image features and clinical metadata are first projected into a shared latent space.
 Then, each modality is independently refined through an intramodal residual-gated attention block.
-After this step, bidirectional cross-attention is applied: the visual branch attends to the refined metadata representation, and the metadata branch attends to the refined visual representation.
-The two resulting representations are then concatenated and passed to the final classification head.
+After this refinement, multimodal interaction is performed through bidirectional cross-attention: the visual branch attends to the refined metadata representation, while the metadata branch attends to the refined visual representation.
+The resulting representations are concatenated and passed to the final classification head.

-Therefore, in the released code, the residual-gated block acts as an intramodal refinement stage before multimodal fusion, while the cross-modal interaction itself is performed by the subsequent bidirectional cross-attention layers.
+Therefore, in the released code, the residual-gated attention stage acts as an intramodal refinement step before fusion, while the cross-modal interaction is performed by the subsequent bidirectional cross-attention layers.

 ## Citation (IJCNN 2026)